mattermost/docs/source/administration/compliance-export.rst

 By default, Mattermost stores all message history providing an unlimited search history to admins and end users.
 In Enterprise Edition E20, you may set a `custom data retention policy <https://docs.mattermost.com/administration/data-retention.html>`_ for how long messages and file uploads are kept in Mattermost channels and direct messages.

 Those Enterprise deployments who want to archive history beyond the data retention period can enable this add-on to export compliance reports to third-party systems.
-Integration with Actiance Vantage is currently supported, with integrations with other systems such as GlobalRelay in the roadmap.
+Integration with Actiance Vantage and GlobalRelay are currently supported, with integrations with other systems in the roadmap.

 .. note::
   This feature will replace the existing :doc:`Compliance feature <compliance>` in a future release.
 Compliance exports to CSV will continue to be available in Enterprise Edition E20.